rahul7976/filament/README.md

 sure to add the newly created module as a dependency to your application.

-If you do not wish to include all supported ABIs, make sure to create the appropriate flavors in your Gradle build file.
+If you do not wish to include all supported ABIs, make sure to create the appropriate flavors in your Gradle builds file.
 For example:

 ```
 flavorDimensions 'cpuArch'